Turka, Ukraine: History

 On June 27, 1431, King Władysław II Jagiełło presented Turka to a man named Vancza Valachus.
 This was confirmed in 1444 by King Władysław III of Poland, and by Sigismund I the Old in 1517.
 In 1730 Turka received Magdeburg rights, and three years laters, a Roman Catholic parish was opened here.
-Until the Partitions of Poland, Turka remained in Kingdom of Poland’s Przemyśl Land, Ruthenian Voivodeship.
-From 1772 to 1918 the town belonged to Austrian Galicia.
+Turka was administratively located in the Przemyśl Land, Ruthenian Voivodeship, Lesser Poland Province of the Kingdom of Poland.
+Following the First Partition of Poland, from 1772 to 1918 the town belonged to Austrian Galicia.

 In the Second Polish Republic, Turka was the seat of a county in Lwów Voivodeship.
 It was home to a county court, private high school and tax office.
-In 1921, Turka had the population of 10 030, including 4 201 Jews.
 At that time, its starosta was Tadeusz Zawistowski, and the mayor was Michał Grudziński.

 Following the September 1939 Invasion of Poland, Turka was occupied by the Soviet Union.
 In June 1941, the town was captured by the Wehrmacht, and its Jewish population was murdered in the Holocaust.
 After World War II, the town was reattached to the Soviet Ukraine, and its Polish community was expelled to the so-called Recovered Territories.

 Until 18 July 2020, Turka served as the administrative center of Turka Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Turka Raion was merged into Sambir Raion.

 Demography

-The population is 7306 people in 1114 homes (2006) 99% of the population are Ukrainian.
+The population is 7,306 people in 1114 homes (2006) 99% of the population are Ukrainian.

 Dynamics of population in the past: